 Tooth bonding is the process of making a tooth-colored resin and applying it over the surface of your existing tooth to make it better blend in with the rest of your smile.
-A general and cosmetic dentist in Garner, Dr. Matthew Jenne can provide tooth bonding services to meet the cosmetic and restorative needs of many of our patients.
+A general and cosmetic dentist in Garner, Dr. Matthew Jenne can provide tooth bonding services to meet your cosmetic dental needs and for restorative dentistry purposes.

 If you suffer from chipped, discolored, or misshapen teeth, our tooth bonding services can relieve you of these minor cosmetic concerns.
 While this is not a permanent solution to any dental damage, tooth bonding is a quick and cost-effective way to restore the appearance of your smile until more in-depth services are needed.